Step 4 - Research in the 19th century

 - Interview your relatives, they might have info

 - Find the cemetery where your ancestor is buried.
-A visit to the cemetery may give you the date
+A visit to the cemetery may give you the date you need.

 Ask for a birth extract with ages of parents

->Ask the municipality for a birth extract for a child of your ancestor: You have to give the right date.
+You have to give the right date.
 Since the municipality does not have a form to automatically supply the age of the parents, in the request you'll ask them to please include that too.
 If you cannot write Italian here is a model form: copy and paste it within your text editor, and make the necessary changes.

 Make it easy for Italian municipality officials to fulfil you requests: